dipankarpaul2k/Rust-Notes/02_Basics/05_control_flow.md

 ```

 Loops in Rust offer flexibility and control, ensuring that you can efficiently iterate or repeatedly execute code based on your specific requirements.

----

-For more information read the [rust book](https://doc.rust-lang.org/book/ch03-05-control-flow.html).